KenYew/python-playground/README.md

     # NOTE: When left and right pointers have moved all the way outwards to the start and end of the palindromic substring and they finally break the while loop condition of left >= 0 and right < len(string), the left and right pointers would have been positioned one step too far to the left and right at left - 1 and right + 1 in order to break the while loop condition.
 So we return [left + 1, right - 1] to account for this offset.
 ```

-✅ **TWO POINTERS:** _For each index of string, obtain the startIdx and endIdx of both odd-length and even-length palindromic substrings using `getLongestPalindromeFrom` helper function, keep updating longestPalindromicSubstring using max functions._
+✅ **STRING INDEX MANIPULATION:** _For each index of string, obtain the startIdx and endIdx of both odd-length and even-length palindromic substrings using `getLongestPalindromeFrom` helper function, keep updating longestPalindromicSubstring using max functions._

 ---
 ## [🟥 Longest Substring Without Duplication](https://www.algoexpert.io/questions/Longest%20Substring%20Without%20Duplication)